Maritime and Remote Connectivity

 SpeedFusion: Bond Every Available Link

-Peplink's SpeedFusion technology solves the single-link problem by bonding multiple WAN connections into a single, resilient tunnel.
+SpeedFusion bonds multiple WAN connections into a single, resilient tunnel.
 On a vessel, that typically means combining VSAT with one or more cellular connections.
 On an offshore platform, it might be VSAT plus a microwave backhaul.
 At a remote field site, it could be two or three cellular SIMs from different operators.

-SpeedFusion does not simply fail over from one link to another.
+Crucially, SpeedFusion does not simply fail over from one link to another.
 It bonds them, spreading traffic across all available connections simultaneously.
-If one link drops or degrades, traffic shifts to the remaining links without any interruption to active sessions.
+When one link drops or degrades, traffic shifts to the remaining links without any interruption to active sessions.
 VoIP calls continue.
 Video feeds stay live.
 File transfers complete.

 VESSEL MAX Transit VSAT + 4G/5G SpeedFusion Client VSAT 4G SIM 1 4G SIM 2 SPEEDFUSION Bonded Tunnel AES-256 Encrypted SHORE / DATA CENTRE Balance Router SpeedFusion Endpoint or FusionHub VM All links bonded into one resilient, encrypted connection